indiqusdocs/stpi/docs/Compute/RHELInstances/RHELInstanceOperations.md

 From [RHEL Instances](AboutRHELInstances.md) and access the **Operations** tab to see all available Instance operations.
 ![RHEL Instance Operations](img/Operations1.png)

-Ananta CloudConsole provides the options to perform common operations on RHEL Instances.
+Ananta Cloud Console provides the options to perform common operations on RHEL Instances.

 - **Restart Instance** - Perform a quick reboot on your Instance.
 This is a simple restart, and no data will be lost.
 - **Force Stop Instance** - Force stop a running or a hung RHEL Instance.